huijing/slides/webconf-asia-2017/README.md

 Anyway, I think it's safe to conclude that typesetting Chinese text for a vertical layout is very doable on the web today.
 This was the first vertical Chinese layout I built, just to learn about the properties and test out how box alignment would work and stuff like that.
 So here are some insights I gleaned from doing that.

-As I mentioned earlier, 25-35 characters per line is a reasonable length, and that's done by clamping the height of the content block.
+As I mentioned earlier, 25-35 characters per line is a reasonable length, and I did that by clamping the height of the content block.
 Because Chinese characters are squares, that also implies that in normal circumstances, a height of 25 ems gives you 25 characters per line.
 To vertically centre the content block, we can actually set the top and bottom margins to `auto`, something we wished we could do but couldn't for horizontal writing.
-Don't worry, trying to centre things horizontally is equally painful for vertical writing.
+Don't worry, trying to centre things horizontally is equally painful, if not more so, for vertical writing.

 Now these directions of top, right, bottom, left start getting a bit confusing when you have rotated Latin text.
 Say you have this header, and you want some extra spacing between the header and the paragraph, is the margin set on the bottom or the left?
 It's actually the left.